Duke-GCB/informatics-support-youlab/README.md

 - hosts to use? hardac? dscr? new vms? containers?
 - coding practices, versioning, where code lives?
 - storage to use? existing nfs storage? how to stage data?
-- Candidate for us to transfer analysis (I suggest Allison)
+- Candidate for us to transfer analysis

 ## Next steps